PyWiFeS/pipeline/README.md

     pywifes-reduce my_raw_data --red-params /.../user_red_param_file.json5 --blue-params /.../user_blue_param_file.json5

+**Reduce Both Arms in Parallel**

+Processing may be sped up by processing both arms simultaneously.
+Obviously, this entails utilising more of the machine's resources.
+To enable, use the `--run-both` flag as follows:

+    pywifes-reduce --run-both my_raw_data

 **Reduce Data Using Master Calibration Files**

 To perform data reduction using master calibration files from previous reductions, use the `--from-master` flag along with the path to the directory containing all calibration files.
 Both blue and red data should be stored together in the same directory for coherence.
 If no path is specified after the `--from-master` flag, the default directory `./data_products/master_calib` is assumed.